Dinigoonetilleke/Dbms-lab03-30282/README.md

 # Dbms-lab03-30282
-This is a ER diagram for a company with few entities.
+This is an ER diagram for a company with few entities.